dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 Earlier versions of this document categorized various design decisions one could make when implementing hybrid key exchange in TLS 1.3.
 These have been moved to the appendix of the current draft, and will be eventually be removed.

 - draft-03:
+    - Add requirement for KEMs to provide protection against key reuse.
     - Clarify FIPS-compliance of shared secret concatenation method.
 - draft-02:
     - Design considerations from draft-00 and draft-01 are moved to the appendix.